 When French far-right and anti-euro candidate Marine Le Pen drives more news stories than US and European central bank governors Janet Yellen and Mario Draghi, one can only conclude that political uncertainty is on the up.
-It has indeed become one of investors’ main concerns, especially ahead of this year’s three national elections in core European countries: the Netherlands, France and Germany.
+It has indeed become one of investors’ main concerns, especially ahead of the forthcoming national elections in France and, later this year, Germany.

 The rise of populism has been brewing for years, especially since the 2007-2008 financial crises destroyed billions of dollars in wealth, left thousands unemployed and governments with piles of debt.
 Despite central banks’ efforts to flood the market with monetary stimulus, most developed market governments, especially in Europe, closed the taps and imposed domestic fiscal restrains to keep their deficits in check.
 Popular discontent increased, and so did income inequality.

 Income distribution inequality has increased over the past decade... (measured by the Gini coefficient, where 0 represents equal distribution, and 100, perfect inequality)

 Source: Bloomberg as of 9 March 2017.
 The Gini coefficient measures the extent to which the distribution of income among individuals or households within an economy deviates from a perfectly equal distribution.